sixtyoneeighty/OpenHands/microagents/tasks/add_openhands_repo_instruction.md

 agent: CodeActAgent
 ---

-This repository contains the code for OpenHands, an automated AI software engineer.
-It has a Python backend (in the `openhands` directory) and React frontend (in the `frontend` directory).
+This repository contains the code for AgentMojo, an automated AI software engineer.
+It has a Python backend (in the `agentmojo` directory) and React frontend (in the `frontend` directory).

 ## General Setup:
 To set up the entire repo, including frontend and backend, run `make build`.